Ray99-cpu/water_quality_analysis/README.md

 * Null Hypothesis (H₀): There is no difference in turbidity between potable and non-potable samples.
 * Alternative Hypothesis (H₁): Potable water has lower turbidity on average than non-potable water.

-* The hypotheses will be tested using the Shapiro-Wilk,Chi-square (χ²), and t-tests.

 ## Project Plan